th2-net/th2-codec/README.md

 ## Changelog

-### v4.1.2
+### v4.2.0

 #### Feature:

-* Parsed message with `th2-codec-error` type for error result group.
-Each raw message with current protocol will be converted to error in result, other stay same
+* In case of decoding error instead of skipping group replace raw messages of empty or target protocol with `th2-codec-error` message in them```

 ### v4.1.1